JacobPoe/react-redux-employeepolls/README.md

 # Employee Polls Project

+This project is my submission for Udacity's React Nanodegree program final project.
+It is a simple polling app that allows the user to log in with credentials of any user stored in `src/_DATA.js`.
+The user can view polls on the homepage, separated by answered and unanswered polls.
+You can view a leaderboard that shows which users have answered the most questions.
+You can also submit your own poll.

+This app manages its state using Redux and its testing suite is Jest.

+## Instructions for use:

+1. Installing dependencies: to run the project, you must first have `npm` installed on your machine and run `npm install` in a terminal at the root folder of your project.
+This will install all project dependencies in a `node_modules` folder at the root of your project.

+2. Running the project: run `npm run start` in a terminal at the root folder of the project

-1. Logging in: for ease of use, you can use the following credentials to log in:
+- Logging in: for ease of use, the following credentials are set by default:

   - Username: mtsamis
   - Password: xyz123

-  Note: you can use the credentials of any `user` in the store.
+  > Note: you can use the credentials of any `user` in the store.

+3. Testing the project: run `npm run test` in a terminal at the root folder of the project

 ## Original Starter README